Word-machine

 specify a prefix for all generated words

-specify the number of tries to generate a new word before throwing an error
+--max-attempts NUM specify the number of tries to generate a new word before throwing an error (default: 50)

 -o FILE, --output FILE